tmr08c/tmr08c.github.io/content/blog/2023/04/questions-to-ask-an-interviewer/index.md

 - How fast do you plan to grow?
   Is this one of many new hires?
 How is scaling being handled?
 Is it possible they are falling into the trap of the [mythical peson-month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month#The_mythical_man-month)?
 - How do you handle a remote/distributed team?

-  I am bought-in on remote work since it has been come more widely accepted post-COVID.
-Since this is still relatvely new for many of us, I&rsquo;m curious how they have approached it.
+  I am bought in on remote work since it has been come more widely accepted post-COVID.
+Since this is still relatively new for many of us, I&rsquo;m curious how they have approached it.

 ### Overview of the company and market space

 - Info about the market space, competition

-  - What does market look like?
+  - What does the market look like?
   - What does market size look like?
-  - Who are competitors?
+  - Who are the competitors?

     In addition to understanding the space, this can help give insights into the company&rsquo;s goals and intentions.

-  - What makes company stand out from competition?
+  - What makes the company stand out from the competition?
   - Do you have product-market fit?
-  - Are you known in the space?
+  - Are you known in the competitive space?
-  - Is this a winner-take-all space is (buying each other out)?
+  - Is this a winner-take-all space (buying each other out)?

-- Who are you target customers?
+- Who are your target customers?
 How will this change over the coming years?
 - How do you pitch your product to customers?
 - How do you describe what you do to friends and family?
   Similar to the above question, but more generally applicable.

 ### Funding

-For some of these questions, you can benefit by showing initative in doing some upfront research.
+For some of these questions, you can benefit by showing initiative in doing some upfront research.
 Sites such as [Crunchbase](https://www.crunchbase.com/) can give you funding and competitor information.
-If you have done the research, find ways to phrase questions that show you&rsquo;ve done the research and are curious to learn more.
-For example, &ldquo;I see that you had a recent round of funding.
+If you have done the research, find ways to phrase questions that show you've done the research and are curious to learn more.
+For example, "I see that you had a recent round of funding.
 Can you tell me more about that?
-How has that impacted run way?
-What is the goal for the next round?&rdquo;
+How has that impacted runway?
+What is the goal for the next round?"

 - How does funding work?
   - V/C?